Humblepics

 This is a powerful razor for any thinker.
 Einstein dealt with some of the most complex ideas in human history, but he believed the ultimate goal of understanding was simplicity.
 He argued that if you truly grasp a concept, you can strip away the jargon and complex language and explain its core in simple terms.
 This quote is a challenge: don’t hide behind big words; do the hard work of understanding something so deeply that you can make it simple.

-4. Lesson: The Value of Making Mistakes
+4. The Value of Making Mistakes

 “A person who never made a mistake never tried anything new.”